chiminey/chiminey/docs/installation.rst

 This document describes how to install a Chiminey platform via `Docker <https://www.docker.com>`_, which is an automatic software deployment tool.
-# on a virtual machine.
-#, situated in NeCTAR cloud, Vagrant or some other cloud solution.

 Requirements
 ------------